 Senator Dyck was a Full Professor in the Neuropsychiatry Research Unit, Department of Psychiatry and Associate Dean, College of Graduate Studies & Research at the University of Saskatchewan.

 In 2005, she was summoned to the senate by the Rt.
 Hon.
 Paul Martin.
-She is the Chair the Standing Senate Committee on Aboriginal Peoples.
+She is the Chair of the Standing Senate Committee on Aboriginal Peoples.
 Her priority areas are Aboriginals, Chinese Canadians, Women in Science, Engineering & Technology, Post-secondary education and the tragedy of missing and murdered Aboriginal women and girls.
 Senator Dyck had given over 100 public speeches across Canada on these topics and others.
 These and her senate speeches are posted on this website.

 Senator Dyck amended Bill C-75: An Act to amend the Criminal Code, the Youth Criminal Justice Act and other Acts and to make consequential amendments to other Acts to better protect women - especially Aboriginal women and other vulnerable persons - from abuse, including intimate partner violence.